Getting Started

 Audit configuration options

-There two settings that control auditing:
+Two settings control auditing:

 Queue Name